-Mr. Watt first taught a summer creative writing workshop at UCLA in 1998, and has been teaching and lecturing on the creative process in L.A. and at colleges around the country ever since.
-He spent three years teaching storytelling to inner city high school students through the non-profit arm of Spoken Interludes.
+Al Watt first began teaching when he was invited to teach a summer creative writing workshop at UCLA in 1998.
+He has been teaching and lecturing on the creative process in L.A. and at colleges around the country ever since.

 He founded L.A.
 Writers’ Lab in 2002 as a place for writers to deepen their craft by learning to marry the rigor of structure to the freedom of the muse.
 He has taught everyone from award-winning authors to A-list screenwriters, journalists, poets, actors, professional athletes, war veterans, housewives, doctors, lawyers, television showrunners, Emmy-winning directors, first-time writers, and anyone else with a story to tell.